wilsonmar/wilsonmar.github.io/_posts/2020-12-14-servicenow.md

 <a target="_blank" href="https://developer.servicenow.com/dev.do#!/guides/quebec/developer-program/ea-guide/personal-developer-instances-pdis">Request a Personal Developer Instance (PDI) running an Early Availability release</a> for yourself.
 oh$avemefromDelta2

+## Pricing

+<a target="_blank" href="https://upperedge.com/servicenow/lifting-the-veil-on-servicenow-pricing/">CAUTION</a>: ServiceNow adjusts its pricing models or licensing metrics for products when new family releases roll out, so avoid surprises.

+Each user type has a different price based on the rights in functionality, with requesters having the least amount of rights and fulfillers having the most.

 <a name="ITSM"></a>

 ## Service Management (ITSM)